SebNegahban/SmartPensions/README.md

 LogError was created to prevent other unexpected errors from being unintentionally caught.

 Rubocop has been installed to aid with linting.
 There are some known issues, including a couple of methods and blocks deemed too long, and a few lines with too many characters.
-It was deemed that these were acceptable 'issues' and that by 'fixing' them as rubocop recommended, it would make the code less readable and add unnecessary method calls.
+It was deemed that these were acceptable issues and that by fixing them as rubocop recommended, it would make the code less readable and add unnecessary method calls.
+If deemed necessary by code review, these can be easily rectified.

 ## Testing
-Automated tests are written with RSpec and can be run using `bundle exec rspec spec <optional_path_to_spec>` Coverage is checked using SimpleCov and can be viewed after running `bundle exec rspec spec` in the `coverage` directory.
+Automated tests are written with RSpec and can be run using `bundle exec rspec spec <optional_path_to_spec>`

+Coverage is checked using SimpleCov and can be viewed after running `bundle exec rspec spec` in the `coverage` directory.

 ## Future development